Let’s be real. Wedding Invitations can be expensive.

 WeddingPaperDivas.com…just to give a few.
 Google search is a beautiful thing.

 Now some sites do charge you.
 The one I used for our website fortunately will not, since I’ll be using it for less than a year and I waited until they had a promotion.
 But to me it was either spend $150 dollars on paper invites or $25-$30 on a website.
 I’m a fan of a beautiful paper invitation, but I’m also on a budget.
 So a website was a nice alternative.
-Plus I don’t have to pay for postage to have my guest send RSVP’s back since they’ll do it online!
+Plus, I don’t have to pay for postage to have my guests send RSVP’s back since they’ll do it online!

 I did have a paper invitation though.
 I was a Graphic Design minor in college so that kind of helped.
 I designed my invitations and then printed them on Vistaprint.com.
 Total cost of 70 invitations including envelopes? $46.
 Yay!
 Keep an eye out for deals via email!
 (They actually have a great deal right now where you can get 25% off your first order, plus FREE SHIPPING on orders over $25.)
 I know not everyone can design their own invitations, but even just buying invites without enclosure cards saves money.
 On the invites I instructed my guests to visit our website for information on our RSVP’s, gift registry, directions, and all that good stuff.
 It also gives the option to post a photo album of Dan and I!
 There’s even a blog section so they can follow me as I plan out the wedding.